 Steven A. Pergam, MD, MPHDr.
-Pergam works as an infectious diseases physician and serves as the associate director for Infection Control at SCCA.
+Pergam works as an infectious diseases physician and serves as the director for Infection Control at SCCA.

 Patient Care Philosophy:

 I strive to deliver the most advanced and practical knowledge available, working in collaboration with a multidisciplinary team.
 I aim to find solutions to challenging problems and prevent infectious diseases.

 - Director, Infection Control, Seattle Cancer Care Alliance